learn-the-web/topics/dom.md

 ### Class manipulation with jQuery

-Class manipulation in jQuery is very similar to `classList`, in fact `classList` as inspired by jQuery and other Javascript libraries.
+Class manipulation in jQuery is very similar to `classList`, in fact `classList` as inspired by jQuery and other JavaScript libraries.

 ```js
 var $btn = $('.btn');